ezyang/csrf-magic/README.txt

     function csrf_startup() {

         // This is a secret value that must be set in order to enable username
         // and IP based checks.
-Don't show this to anyone. csrf_conf('secret', 'ABCDEFG123456');
+Don't show this to anyone.
+A secret id will
+        // automatically be generated for you if the directory csrf-magic.php
+        // is placed in is writable.
+        csrf_conf('secret', 'ABCDEFG123456');

         // This enables JavaScript rewriting and will ensure your AJAX calls